Bellarmine Knights men's basketball: Facilities

-The Knights played their home games at Knights Hall in Louisville from the venue's opening in 1960 through the 2019–20 season.
+The Knights played their home games at the on-campus Knights Hall from the venue's opening in 1960 through the 2019–20 season.
 It has a capacity of 2,196 and also hosts the school's volleyball team.

 On November 2, 2020, the university announced a multi-year deal with the Kentucky State Fair Board to use Freedom Hall, located at the Kentucky Exposition Center near Louisville Muhammad Ali International Airport, for men's and women's basketball home games.
 Due to COVID-19 restrictions, the Knights would have been able to seat only 300 at their on-campus facility.
 Freedom Hall's basketball capacity of 18,252 allowed Bellarmine to seat 2,700 for games in its first D-I season.
 Freedom Hall, which opened in 1956, is best known as having been home to Louisville Cardinals men's basketball from its opening until the 2010 opening of the KFC Yum!
-Center in downtown Louisville, and was also home to the Kentucky Colonels of the old ABA.
+Center in downtown Louisville, and was also home to the Kentucky Colonels of the ABA.

+Bellarmine returned basketball to Knights Hall in 2024–25, coinciding with the end of the school's Division I transition.